jlram/bmat-test/README.md

 ### Install dependencies

-At this point, you should have created a virtual enviroment
+At this point, you should have created a virtual enviroment, then run:

 ```
 pip install -r requirements.txt